Maintaining the integrity of cyberinfrastructure and understanding network vulnerabilities is a critical task for organizations and governments.

-In this blog post we take a look at BGP, its flaws, and what role graph visualization could play in fixing them.
+In this blog post we’ll visualize BGP data to understand BGP’s flaws, and what role graph visualization could play in fixing them.

-Very simply, the Border Gateway Protocol (BGP) decides how data gets from one place to another on the Internet.
+Very simply, the Border Gateway Protocol (BGP) decides how data gets from one place to another online.

-The Internet is formed of tens of thousands of interacting Autonomous Systems (ASes) – groups of IP Networks defining the locations of different network assets.
+The internet is formed of tens of thousands of interacting Autonomous Systems (AS) – groups of IP Networks defining the locations of different network assets.
 BGP is a routing mechanism that determines how the request you type into a web browser finds its way to the correct IP address, inside the correct AS, via the shortest possible path.

 For this to happen, ASes send packets to each other containing the IPs they hold.
 When a BGP router receives one of these packets, it propagates the information onward, adding itself to an AS chain.
 This allows routers to determine how many ‘hops’ would be required to reach a certain IP.